Voz media US Voz.us

-The U.S. president believes the "short excursion" in the Middle East has nearly achieved all of its goals, though he warns the ayatollahs that if they keep up the attacks and continue to use oil "as a hostage," he may hit them "very, very hard."
+The U.S. president believes the "short-term excursion" in the Middle East has nearly achieved all of its goals, though he warned the regime that if they keep up the attacks and continue to use oil to "hold the world hostage," he may hit them "twenty times harder."

 U.S. sailors on the deck of the USS Abraham Lincoln.